About Relevance Generative Answering (RGA)

 Embeddings

-Embedding is the process of converting text data to mathematical representations (vectors) on a vector space.
-Vectors, which are also referred to as word embeddings, are mapped based on meaning.
-Therefore words with similar meaning occupy relatively close positions within the vector space.
+Embedding is a machine learning technique used for natural language processing (NLP) that converts text data to numerical representations (vectors) on a vector space.
+Vectors are mapped to the vector space based on meaning.
+Therefore, vectors with similar meaning occupy relatively close positions within the vector space.
 Embeddings are at the core of vector-based search, such as semantic search, that’s used to find similarities based on meaning and context.

-The following is a graphical representation of a vector space with each dot representing a vector (word embedding).
+The following is a graphical representation of a vector space with each dot representing a vector (embedding).
 Each vector is mapped to a specific position in the multi-dimensional space.
-Word embeddings with similar meaning occupy relatively close positions.
+Vectors with similar meaning occupy relatively close positions.

 Relevant content retrieval